High-Powered Investing All-in-One For Dummies

 Alpha (Α, α): Investment return that’s different than you’d expect, given an investment’s beta, which is its exposure to market risk and return.
 Alpha (which can be positive or negative) describes an intangible value that accounts for the extra return generated (or lost) for the amount of risk taken.
 Some researchers aren’t sure that alpha exists at all.

 Beta (Β, β): The market beta is 1, so an investment with a beta of more than 1 is more volatile than the market as a whole.
-You’d expect the investment to return more than the market in an up year and less than the market in a down year.
+You can expect the investment to return more than the market in an up year and less than the market in a down year.

 Delta (Δ, δ): The percentage change in an investment.
 Delta often describes how much an option changes in price when its underlying security changes in price.